film screening and LIVE Q&A WITH LOCAL PRACTITIONERS

-The perimenopause conversation Waterloo has been waiting for.
+The perimenopause event we've all been waiting for.

-Perimenopause is one of the least understood chapters in women's health.
-This afternoon is our answer to that.
-A current film, a panel of practitioners ready to answer your questions, and a community of women and local businesses showing up for the conversation.
+Perimenopause is one of the least understood chapters in women's health, and this afternoon is our answer to that.
+A current film, a panel of practitioners ready to answer your real questions, and a room full of women looking for better answers.

 - LANGUAGE FOR WHAT YOU HAVE BEEN FEELING